April in the rhythm of TCM: Kickstart your spring energy and new beginning

 2. What to avoid in April

 The spring diet should not rely on large amounts of iced and overly cold foods.
-Lightly digestible foods, gently heat-treated, boiled in water or steamed, with an appropriate amount of quality oils and rather moderate seasoning, are more suitable.
+Easily digestible meals, gently cooked, boiled in water or steamed, with an appropriate amount of quality oils and rather moderate seasoning, are more suitable.

 3. Movement and routine: how to get spring energy moving